schnitzer-lab/EXTRACT-public/README.md

 * `smooth_S` : If set to `true`, calculated images are smoothed using a 2-D gaussian filter.
 Default : `true`.
 * `max_iter` : Maximum number of alternating estimation iterations.
 Default : `6`.
 * `plot_loss`: When set to `true`, empirical risk is plotted against iterations during alternating estimation.
 Default: `false`.
 * `l1_penalty_factor`: A numeric in range `[0, 1]` which determines the strength of l1 regularization penalty to be applied when estimating the temporal components.
-The penalty is applied only to cells that overlap in space and whose temoral components are correlated.
+The penalty is applied only to cells that overlap in space and whose temporal components are correlated.
 Use larger values if spurious cells are observed in the vicinity of high SNR cells.
 Default: `0`.
 * `max_iter_S`,`max_iter_T` : Maximum number of iterations for `S` and `T` estimation steps.
 Default: `100` and `100`.
 * `TOL_sub` : If the 1-step relative change in the objective within each `T` and `S` optimization is less than this, the respective optimization is terminated.
 Default: `1e-6`.
 * `kappa_std_ratio`.
 Kappa will be set to this times the noise std during the cell refinement process.
 Lower values introduce more robustness at the expense of an underestimation bias in `S` and `T` (especially in the low SNR regime).
 Default : `1`.